South Central College

 CampusesCity: North Mankato

-- The college emphasizes globalization and integrates an international perspective into the curriculum.
+- South Central College emphasizes globalization and integrates an international perspective into the curriculum.
 Several international travel experiences are available to students.

-- South Central College enjoys established partnerships with regional businesses and industries.
-This provides great opportunities for student employment and internships.
+- South Central College enjoys established relationships with regional businesses and industries that provide great employment opportunities for students and graduates.

-- South Central College offers career counseling, advising services, TRIO student support services, veterans services and academic support services, including tutoring in math and science, and assistance for students with disabilities.
+- South Central College offers career counseling and academic support services including tutoring and ADA assistance.

-- The college foundations provide more than $250,000 in student scholarships annually, including full-tuition Presidential Scholarships for seniors demonstrating leadership skills while maintaining a 3.75 or greater grade point average.
+- South Central College's foundations provide more than $250,000 in student scholarships annually, including full-tuition Presidential Scholarships for seniors demonstrating leadership skills while maintaining a 3.75 or greater grade point average.
 Scholarship deadline is early March.

 Student enrollment and demographics